semaphoreP/codeastro/docs/index.md

 # Program Description

-​Code/Astro is a week-long astronomy software development bootcamp for undergraduates at Caltech.
+​Code/Astro is a week-long astronomy software development bootcamp.
 The goal of this program is to teach students fundamental software engineering skills and best practices for building sustainable open-source packages for astronomy applications.
 The workshop will also serve as a networking and career development opportunity.
+Due to the current pandenmic, the inaugural Code/Astro will be held remotely.
 Code/Astro is supported by the Heising-Simons Foundation.

 ### Dates
 6/22/2020 - 6/26/2020